-- 1. Process online application at www.otsnagaland.edu.in - 2.
-Fill up personal details and academic credentials in the online application form - 3.
+- 1. Process application online - 2.
 Provide two references: - i.
 Pastor or Ministry Peer - ii.
-Former teacher/professor - 4.
+Former teacher/professor - 3.
 Provide two essays: - i.
 Faith Journey and Statement of Ministry Experience (at least 1500 words) - ii.
 Statement of Purpose for DMin Program: This essay has two components: - a) State the candidate's motivation (reason) for higher study (750 words) - b) Present at least two possible areas for DMin dissertation (750 words) - 6.
 Upload official transcripts from all undergraduate and graduate institutions - 7.
-Face interview on September 17, 2022 - 8.
-Pay application fee of rupees one thousand (₹1,000) during the interview
+Pay application fee of ₹1000 during the interview